matsinet/nodejs-express-api-curriculum/Chapter_5/README.md

 ## Testing

 In order to test this, we are going to use Insomnia to update the data.
 First, startup your server by `cd`ing into the `examples/` directory and running `node update.js` or by doing the same wherever you saved your file.

+Create a request in Insomnia and enter `Update Post` in the name field similar to the `Create Post`

-Open up a new tab in Insomnia and enter `http://localhost:3000/posts`.
-In the dropdown next to the URL, select the dropdown and click on "PUT".
-Then, under the `Body` tab, click on `Raw` and then in the dropdown that says `Text`, select `JSON`.
+In the dropdown next to the Name, select the first dropdown that says `GET` and select `PUT`.
+Then, select the second dropdown that says `No Body`, select `JSON`.
+Click the Create button.

+Enter `http://localhost:3000/posts/<POST_ID>` in the URL field where `<POST_ID>` is the hash from one of the records listed in the previous `GET` request from Chapter 4.
 In the body of the request, insert the following data:
 ```
 {
-    "title": "This is a new test title",
+	"title": "This is a modified title",
-    "body": "This is a new test body"
+	"body": "This is a modified body"
 }
 ```